raczben/tco_study/README.md

 details open project from the [multicycle](multicycle) directory.

-### Native multicycle implementation
+### Native multicycle implementation (fails)

-We have seen that the compiler cannot route as fast as required, but maybe it can solve this multicycle path problem.
-So let's just implement a simple register, and connect to output port with the multicycle constraint.
+We have seen that the compiler cannot route as fast as required, but maybe it can solve this multi-cycle path problem.
+So let's just implement a simple register, and connect to output port with the multi-cycle constraint.
 This idea is implemented by the `o_native_mc_p` (/n) ports.

 After a longer compiling the timing fails in this case too.